gvwilson/thirdbit/fiction/maddy-roo/index.md

 *Click.
 Click.
 Click.*
 One by one the ceiling lights behind them went out.
 *Bzzzt… Bzzzt…*
-Two more lights in front of them flickered to life.
+Two lights in front of them flickered to life.

 "You're smothering me,"
 Sindy said,